TylerTemp/SaintsField/README.md

 **5.13.2**

-1. Fix: `ResourcePath` now has the correct right click context menu
+1. Fix: `ResourcePath` now has the correct right-click context menu
-2. Fix: `ResourceFolder`/`AssetFolder` now support draging folder directly on the field
+2. Fix: `ResourceFolder`/`AssetFolder` now supports dragging a folder directly on the field
-3. Fix: `ResourceFolder`/`AssetFolder` now gives an error if the resource path does not exists
+3. Fix: `ResourceFolder`/`AssetFolder` now gives an error if the resource path does not exist
-4. Add: `ResourceFolder`/`AssetFolder` now is supported in "Auto Validator"
+4. Add: `ResourceFolder`/`AssetFolder` is now supported in "Auto Validator"
-5. Add: Support `decimal` type in "Extended Serialization", you can now directly serialize a deciaml type with `SaintsSerialized`
+5. Add: Support `decimal` type in "Extended Serialization", you can now directly serialize a decimal type with `SaintsSerialized`
 6. Add: `ShowInInspector` now can display/edit `decimal` type

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.